-Cut out 2 pieces of both fabrics that you’re using.
-When it’s cut out, place them with right sides facing, pin the edges and get ready to sew the stocking together!
+To make this stocking reversible and fully lined as I did, you will cut out 2 pieces of both fabrics that you’re using.
+When it’s cut out, place them with right sides together, pin the edges and get ready to sew the stocking together!

 With right sides facing, sew your bone pieces together along the sides and bottom curves.
 I stitched about halfway up the curve of the top rounded edges of the bone. *Do not sew the top edge completely together because that’s where you’ll sew the outside fabric to the lining fabric.

 When the outside fabric and the lining fabric have been sewn together along the sides and the bottom, it’s time to sew them to each other.
-Once again, you’ll want right sides facing as you stitch one fabric’s top bone edge to the other fabric’s top bone edge.
+Once again, you’ll want right sides together as you stitch one fabric’s top bone edge to the other fabric’s top bone edge.

-Add the finishing touches to your dog bone Christmas stocking
+Add the finishing touches to your Christmas Dog Stocking